BernatCasanas/falcas-engine/index.md

 * Models & Textures: You can drop models and textures creating all the meshes, materials and components.
 * Scenes: You can create, save and load scenes in order to navegate thought them.
 * Resource Manager: All files are conected with a meta and its "falcasfile" in Library folder

+# UI System

+The UI system is built by a general module that controls all processes and general variables.
+It then consists of four components: Input box, Check Box, Image and Button.
+Each of them has its variables that form it.
+The interesting thing is that the text is in the general component so that all the children can use it.
+The elements of the UI can be dragged and moved around the scene.
+Each component has a transform2d that is linked to the component in question.
+* Image: It is composed by a material that is printed in each frame.
+* Input Box: It's composed by a text that when you click it changes to the one you will write.
+There is also a detail bar to know where you write.
+* Check Box: There are 4 materials that change according to how you interact with them.
+Hover and Clicked depending on whether the tick is activated or not.
+* Button: It's composed of 3 materials.
+Hover, click and unclicked.
+Besides, there is a text above.

 <br>
 * [Github Engine](https://github.com/Falcas-Games/Falcas-Engine/tree/master)